drgnfrts/ura-llm-search/data/DC-cleaned-md/Residential/Flats-Condominiums/Balconies-PES-PRT.md

 #### Covers

-- Full covers (subject to compliance with SCDF’s requirements) over the entire PES may be allowed provided they comply with development control parameters such as building setback and site coverage.
+- Full covers (subject to compliance with SCDF's requirements) over the entire PES may be allowed provided they comply with development control parameters such as building setback and site coverage.
 PES covers shall be approved upfront as part of the Development Application process.
 Developers may propose a single cover design, or a few designs for the homeowners to choose from.
 - Developers shall install a 2m wide (minimum) cover from the external wall.
 Homeowners shall be given the flexibility and choice over the remaining cover for the rest of the PES beyond 2m, as long as it is one of the approved designs and provided they obtain MCST clearance prior to installation.
 MCSTs may use these pre-approved designs to guide homeowners who wish to extend their cover beyond 2m.

 #### Setback